| Field | Value |

 6. Prohibited Actions

-• Inappropriate Images: Any instance of inappropriate images being taken or shared must be reported immediately to the club’s Safeguarding Officer or relevant authorities, including Paddle UK or the police.
+Inappropriate Images: Any instance of inappropriate images being taken or shared must be reported immediately to the Club Welfare Officer or relevant authorities, including Paddle UK or the police where appropriate.

 7. Reporting Concerns

-• Members or parents with concerns about inappropriate use of images or videos should report these to the club’s Safeguarding Officer or another club official promptly.
+Members or parents with concerns about inappropriate use of images or videos should report these to the Club Welfare Officer or another club official promptly.